 Giana Sisters: Twisted Dreams Review

-By Kevin Mitchell Posted on April 9, 2013
+By Kevin Mitchell | Posted: April 9, 2013

 The extensive levels require plenty of exploring with multiple branching paths and hidden secrets to uncover.
-Throughout the levels, you are tasked with collecting hundreds (and hundreds) of colored gems that come in three flavors: yellow for “cute” Giana to pick up, red for “punk” Giana and blue which can be collected by either personality.
+Throughout the levels, you are tasked with collecting hundreds (and hundreds) of colored gems that come in three flavors: yellow for "cute" Giana to pick up, red for "punk" Giana, and blue which can be collected by either personality.
 Expect to replay levels numerous times in order to collect every last gem.
-Dying is usually not a major concern as checkpoints are genuinely well placed, but certain sections are more frustrating than others.
-Thankfully, the inclusion of unlimited lives help to ease the entire process.
+Dying is usually not a major concern as checkpoints are generally well placed, but certain sections are more frustrating than others.
+Thankfully, the inclusion of unlimited lives helps to ease the entire process.

-At the end of the stage, you will be given a star rating depending on the amount of gems collected and how many deaths occurred in the level.
-Collect enough stars and you’ll unlock one of the frustrating boss battles.
-The difficulty ramps up after the first couple of levels, requiring players to combine skills from both personas, such as slowly twirling across a large gap and switching to the “punk” persona to nearly avoid a batch of thorns and explode through some brick walls.
-The premise wouldn’t have worked as well as it does if it wasn’t for the tight responsive controls allowing Giana to easily traverse around the dream world and switch between the two personas at will.
+At the end of the stage, you will be given a star rating depending on the number of gems collected and how many deaths occurred in the level.
+Collect enough stars and you'll unlock one of the frustrating boss battles.
+The difficulty ramps up after the first couple of levels, requiring players to combine skills from both personas, such as slowly twirling across a large gap and switching to the "punk" persona to narrowly avoid a batch of thorns and explode through some brick walls.
+The premise wouldn't have worked as well as it does if it wasn't for the tight responsive controls allowing Giana to easily traverse around the dream world and switch between the two personas at will.

 Simply Put